Jilvo/OC_Platforme_Nutella/README.md

 V0.9 Create the function in order to add favorits,build the favorit's page, so we can see the favorits

+V0.9.1 Black library, flake8 library, make a route with selenium

 ## Author and Contribution :
 I built this program as part of an formation on OpenClassrooms.
 Therefore every *pull request* will be refused.
 Insted you can open an *issue* to signal a *bug*, a typographical error or just for give me an advice